mbasadi/Team_page/README.md

-This project has been developed based on a thechnical exersice provided by "Tempo Talent Team".
+This project has been developed based on a technical exercise provided by the "Tempo Talent Team".

-Major liberies are : React and Redux.
+Major libraries are: React and Redux.

-Redux is used for managing the app state where axios is used and redux-thunk is the middleware.
+Redux is used for managing the app state where axios is used, and redux-thunk is the middleware.

 Styles are written in scss format.